MaulikGarg/Checklist-in-CPP/readme.md

 - **Search Items** → Lookup an item across all lists.
 - **Save & Load** → Data persists between sessions using JSON.

-## ✨ Current Goals
+## ✨ TO-DO
-- Search for an item across all lists.
+- Add Search for an item across all lists.
-- Improve JSON parsing for better error handling.
+- Load all list files (if any) when a BossList is requested and offer selection (and creating new), automatically ask for new list name when creating new, and store that name globally (see feature below).
-- Enhance file handling performance.
+- Add the ability to save to the currrently opened bosslist instead of having to write name.

 ## 🚀 Future Improvements
-- Add a search feature to find an element in all lists.
+- Add custom file pathing.
-- Implement command-line arguments for quick list management.
+- Archive deleted list collections and auto delete after a week.
+Ability to back a list/collection up.
 - Develop a GUI version.

 ## 📜 License